 Cloud phase and temperature are collected from the satellite data and reported to help ground observers best compare the cloud properties with the cloud type observed.
-Table 5 shows how cloud phase is classified (see parameter SSF-107 for CERES example - https://ceres.larc.nasa.gov/documents/collect_guide/pdf/SSF_CG_R2V1.pdf).
+Cloud phase (liquid, ice, or both mixed) is determined based on the measured cloud temperature in Kelvin.
+Table 5 shows how cloud phase is classified (see parameter SSF-107 for CERES example).
 Data are collected for the altitude range and reported on the satellite match table.